vechivar/z01-corewar/README.md

 ## Tests

-test_asm.sh and test_vm.sh contain basic scripts for automated testing of asm and vm. tests folder contains all files needed for tests, including asm_ref and vm_ref programs provided in the subject.
+./test_asm.sh and ./test_vm.sh contain basic scripts for automated testing of asm and vm. tests folder contains all files needed for tests, including asm_ref and vm_ref programs provided in the subject.
 These programs can be downloaded from https://zone01normandie.org/git/root/public/src/branch/master/subjects/corewar/data > playground.zip rather than being trusted and executed from this repository.
 Total size for exepected files is around 600MB.

 ### Asm tests